Beds for Kids

 If children of different ages are sharing a bed, it also makes creating a bedtime routine very difficult.
 The knock on impact of this is increased stress and a lack of sleep for everyone in the household.

-In 10 years Buttle UK has supplied 13,311 beds to children across the UK – over 3,000 of these in the last year alone.
-The number of beds supplied has risen steeply in those 5 years – an increase of 77%.
+From 2006-2016, Buttle UK supplied 13,311 beds to children across the UK.
+The number of beds supplied has risen steeply in the last 5 years – an increase of 77%.
+Over 3,000 beds were provided in the last year alone.

 Who can we help: